Adding New Keys to a Python Dictionary: An Easy Guide

 # Output: {'a': 1, 'b': 2, 'c': 3, 'd': 4}

-Appending Keys Using a Function
+Appending Keys With a Function

-Python Script Example Using a Function
+Python Script Example: Using a Function

 def add_key_value_pair(dictionary, key, value):